neuroflip/ITAcademy-frontend-sprint-3-movies/README.md

 $ npm run viewTest
 ```

 5. Check the local url and port created by the tests and use it at the browser to visualize the tests execution.
-Usually it is: http://localhost:4173/
+It is usually: http://localhost:4173/

 <br>

 ## Considerations

 - The tests are implemented using ***vitest instead of jest***.
 This is a more modern testing platform and the tests run faster.
 - I'm still using an ***HTML reporter*** for easiest visual check of results.
-Note that the html has been remove as it is not necessary with vitest html reporter.
+Note that executing the tests, the reporter generates a new HTML directory that should not be removed to visualize the test results.
-- Some test data from tests are located inside the ***/tests/data directory***.
+- Some test data arrays from tests are located inside the ***/tests/data directory***.
 The data is structured into a data file (regular .js file) and the result data file (the files named *.result.js).
 This way the tests have a more clean code structure and they are easiest to read.
+This way we can change independently the array data and results without modify the test files.